 t) organization and management of amateur sports activities

-u) charity, sponsorship, free transfer of food or products referred to in the law of 19 August 2016, n.
-166, or provision of money, goods or services in support of disadvantaged people or activities of general interest pursuant to this article
+u) charity, distance support, free transfer of food or products pursuant to Law 19 August 2016, no. 166, or provision of money, goods or services to support disadvantaged people or activities of general interest pursuant to this article

-v) promotion of the culture of legality, peace between peoples, non-violence and unarmed defence
+v) promotion of the culture of legality, peace between peoples, non-violence and unarmed defense

-w) promotion and protection of human, civil, social and political rights, as well as the rights of consumers and users of the general interest activities referred to in this article, promotion of equal opportunities and mutual aid initiatives, including time banks and solidarity purchasing groups
+w) promotion and protection of human, civil, social and political rights, as well as the rights of consumers and users of the activities of general interest referred to in this article, promotion of equal opportunities and mutual aid initiatives, including time banks and solidarity purchasing groups

 y) civil protection

-z) redevelopment of unused public assets or assets confiscated from organized crime
+z) redevelopment of unused public assets or assets confiscated from organised crime

 Training obligations

-Training obligations in the Third sector depend on the national laws and regulations of each country.
-In general, Third Sector organizations may be required to fulfill training obligations, for example to acquire the skills necessary to manage activities and plan future activities, as well as to improve their effectiveness in solving social problems.
-Depending on the country and the type of organization, the training requirements may consist of specific training courses, internships, professional development courses, seminars or networking events.
-In any case, the ultimate goal of training is to train operators and create more competitive organizations capable of pursuing their social and environmental objectives.
-It is important to think of strategic training for the Third Sector, which is not limited to the simple transmission of economic/business/fiscal aspects and knowledge to Third Sector operators and organizations, the certainly necessary attention to innovative processes, the quality of services and relationships within organisations, but to training which must above all be capable of understanding the rich set of value-based and motivational aspects which must underlie services to the person.
+Training requirements in the Third Sector depend on the national laws and regulations of each country.
+In general, Third Sector organizations may be required to fulfill training requirements, for example to acquire the skills needed to manage activities and plan future activities, as well as to improve their effectiveness in solving social problems.
+Depending on the country and the type of organization, training requirements may consist of specific training courses, internships, professional development courses, seminars or networking events.
+In any case, the final goal of training is to train operators and create more competitive organizations capable of pursuing their social and environmental goals.
+It is important to think about a strategic training of the Third Sector, which is not limited to the simple transmission of economic/business/fiscal aspects and knowledge to Third Sector operators and organizations, to the certainly necessary attention to innovative processes, to the quality of services and relationships within organizations, but to a training that must first of all be capable of understanding the rich set of value and motivational aspects that must underlie personal services.

 Reference legislation

-In Italy, the reference legislation for the Third Sector is the Law of 11 August 1991, n.
-266 (also known as Law 266/1991) containing "New rules on volunteering", which has constituted a fundamental point of reference for the growth and organization of third sector activities in the country.
-Furthermore, with the reform of the third sector and the voluntary sector of 2016, the Law of 6 June 2016, n.106 (also known as Law 106/2016) was issued, which introduced important innovations in the field of third sector entities, enterprise social work, voluntary work, social solidarity and services for the family and the person.
-Finally, there is also the "Third Sector Code" introduced with the legislative decree 3 July 2017, n.
-117, which established the guidelines of this sector and rearranged the different types of recognized entities, the methods of assistance, the fiscal discipline and the relative sanctions.
+In Italy, the reference legislation for the Third Sector is Law 11 August 1991, n.
+266 (also known as Law 266/1991) containing “New rules on volunteering”, which has constituted a fundamental point of reference for the growth and organization of third sector activities in the country.
+Furthermore, with the reform of the third sector and volunteering in 2016, Law 6 June 2016, n.106 (also known as Law 106/2016) was enacted, which introduced important innovations in the field of third sector entities, social enterprise, volunteering, social solidarity and services for families and individuals.
+Finally, there is also the "Third Sector Code" introduced with Legislative Decree 3 July 2017, n.
+117, which established the guidelines for this sector and reorganised the different types of recognised bodies, the methods of assistance, the tax discipline and the related sanctions.

-Professionals who have attended the course will be issued with a Certificate of Profitable Attendance of the Professional Training Course in the Third Sector, which will be sent by e-mail to the address indicated in the registration form.
+Professionals who have attended the course will be issued a Certificate of Attendance with Profit of the Professional Training Course in the Third Sector, which will be sent via email to the address indicated in the Registration Form.

 The course has a total duration of 40 hours.